-- careers information, advice and guidance, including appointments with student services coordinators - support with higher education applications (UCAS) - access to live job and apprenticeship vacancies, and information on other opportunities - personal counselling - student finance, transport, accommodation, childcare and welfare advice and information - access to a range of financial support packages such as bursaries, meals or travel grants - enhancement activities, events and clubs - student voice groups and student conference - health, wellbeing and safeguarding advice and support.
+- Careers information, advice and guidance, including appointments with Student Services Coordinators. - Support with higher education applications (UCAS). - Access to live job and apprenticeship vacancies, and information on other opportunities. - Personal counselling. - Student finance, transport, accommodation, childcare and welfare advice and information.

+- Access to a range of financial support packages such as bursaries, meals or travel grants. - Enhancement activities, events and clubs. - Student voice groups and student conference. - Health, wellbeing and safeguarding advice and support.

-More information about many of these services is given below You can also contact Student Services if you have a complaint or grievance, concerns about safeguarding or bullying - or any other questions.
+More information about many of these services is given below.
+You can also contact Student Services if you have a complaint or grievance, concerns about safeguarding or bullying - or any other questions.
 If we can't help, we'll know someone who can!

-Student Services are located on the mezzanine floor of the Tower Block at the Bedford site, at the Courtyard Archway in Shuttleworth campus and in the Hub at The Bedford Sixth Form There are help desks where quick enquiries can be dealt with on the spot, and if your enquiry is of a personal nature we also have private interview rooms.
+Student Services are located on the ground floor at the Kettering, Corby and Wellingborough campuses.
+There are help desks where quick enquiries can be dealt with on the spot, and if your enquiry is of a personal nature we also have private rooms available.